Request an Estate Tax Planning Consultation

 Presently, a person may gift $15,000 per year (30,000 for a married couple) to anyone without incurring federal or New York gift tax and without reducing the amount you can pass to your heirs at death.

 In addition to the previously mentioned estate tax planning tools, we have several methods and legal instruments to help reduce or avoid estate taxes.
 However, in order to utilize these tools, proper planning is essential to make sure your objectives are realized.

 The professional estate tax planning attorneys at Genser Cona Elder Law bring decades of experience helping people like you leave inheritances to their loved ones while reducing their estate tax liability.

-We are proud to be ranked as the #1 Elder Law Firm on Long Island for 7 consecutive years by Long Island Business News.
+We are proud to have been ranked as the #1 Elder Law Firm on Long Island for 8 consecutive years by Long Island Business News.
 We will use our collective experience to help you create a plan so you and your loved ones can avoid paying hefty estate taxes.

 Let Our Experienced Attorneys Help You with Estate Tax Planning